 "We are quite simply stronger as a bigger entity," he said.
 "That stability is hugely attractive for investors.
 Last year, we were the top destination for foreign direct investment in Europe.
 That is a stamp of approval on our stability - and I would not want to jeopardize that."

 It would be extremely difficult to make a currency union with an independent Scotland work, he added, casting further doubt on one of the pro-independence camp's main policy ideas.

 Political analysts say a "yes" vote would place the future of Britain's Scotland-based nuclear submarine fleet in doubt and could weaken London's claim to a permanent seat on the United Nations and its influence in the European Union.

 People close to Cameron say he does not want to go down in history as the prime minister who lost Scotland.
 But he has conceded that his privileged background and center-right politics mean he isn't the best person to win over Scots, usually more left-wing than the English.

 RESULT "UP IN THE AIR"

 Polls show Scots would vote to reject independence if a vote were held today, with only around a third keen to break away from the UK.
-However, there are still many undecided voters and Cameron will say the outcome is "up in the air".
+However, there are still many undecided voters and Cameron said the outcome was "up in the air".

-He will evoke the spirit of the 2012 London Olympics as an example of how the UK's four nations work well together and say that Scotland already has a large measure of independence when it comes to health, education and policing matters.
+Cameron evoked the spirit of the 2012 London Olympics as an example of how the UK's four nations work well together and said Scotland already has a large measure of independence when it comes to health, education and policing matters.

-Tapping into an opinion poll earlier this month which showed people in England and Wales want Scotland to stay in the UK, Cameron will urge the English, Welsh and Northern Irish to tell Scots: "We want you to stay".
+Tapping into an opinion poll earlier this month which showed people in England and Wales want Scotland to stay in the UK, Cameron urged the English, Welsh and Northern Irish to tell Scots: "We want you to stay".